rhansen2/dyndao/README.md

 *MISC*

-An additional thing that dyndao supports is a type named object.SQLValue, which lets you explicitly store values that can be rendered as SQL function calls (and other unquoted necessities), without making the mistake of constructing them as binding parameters.
+An additional feature that dyndao supports is a type named object.SQLValue, which lets you explicitly store values that will be rendered as SQL function calls (and other unquoted values), without making the mistake of constructing them as binding parameters.

 NULL values mapped from the database will also be internally mapped using the object.NewNULLValue() method.
-This is in contrast to how Go's sql.NullString, etc., work.
-Those types are still utilized underneath the hood where necessary, but to provide a common abstraction, the type object.SQLValue is used, with the internal SQLValue string being set with a value of "NULL".
+This is in contrast to how Go's sql.NullString data types, etc., work.
+Those types are still utilized underneath the hood where necessary for mapping purposes, but to provide a common abstraction, the type object.SQLValue is used, with the internal SQLValue string being set with a value of "NULL".

+This is to help with supporting scanning of NULL values across the myriad of databases supported -- a feature that seems otherwise contentious to implement within dyndao's design, due to some database drivers offering their own NULL types.

 I specifically mention this as an example because I have not yet seen an ORM support this particular feature in Go, and dyndao's design